Accessibility statement

 • making sure Māori language can be pronounced properly by screen readers.

-What we’ve already been doing
+What we’ve already done

-• HTML does not fully conform to specification.
+• HTML conforms to specification.

-• Lists must be identified correctly.
+• Lists are identified correctly.

 Technical information about this website’s accessibility